ibexa/documentation-developer/docs/api/rest_api/rest_api_usage/rest_requests.md

 When creating a content item, a special payload is needed if the content type has some [Image](imagefield.md) or [BinaryFile](binaryfilefield.md) fields as files need to be attached.
 See the example of a [script uploading images](#creating-content-with-binary-attachments) below.

-When searching for content items (or Locations), the query grammar is also particular.
+When searching for content items (or locations), the query grammar is also particular.
 See the [Search section](#search-views) below.

 ### Creating content with binary attachments